syonfox/endpoint-share-api-polyfill/README.md

 ## The Share API

-The oficial share api works like this:
+The official share api works like this:

 ```js
 navigator.share({